The Woodlands Child Support Attorneys

 How are Child Support Payments Calculated in Texas?

-In Texas, child support is money given to the custodial parent to support their children.
+Under Texas child support guidelines, child support is money given to the custodial parent to support their children.
 The custodial parent is a mother or father with physical custody of the children.

 The custodial parent is financially responsible for their children’s housing and “everyday” expenses, including bedding, haircuts, clothing, education, medical treatment, and more.
 Child support payments go toward funding these important life essentials.